 - Avocado oil reduces arthritic symptoms, risk of colon and breast cancer.

-- The betasitosterol content prevents prostrate enlargement in males and reduces it to some extent if the intake is fairly large as it inhibits the enzyme that converts testosterone to DHT.
-Reduced DHT levels alleviate symptoms of prostrate enlargement and help to prevent future prostrate problems.
+- The beta-sitosterol content prevents prostate enlargement in males and reduces it to some extent if the intake is fairly large as it inhibits the enzyme that converts testosterone to DHT.
+Reduced DHT levels alleviate symptoms of prostate enlargement and help to prevent future prostate problems.

-- The high levels of Vitamin E lowers blood pressure, reduces risk of heart disease, alzheimer's, breast and prostate cancer and age related eye diseases like cataract and macular degeneration.
+- The high levels of Vitamin E lower blood pressure reduce the risk of heart disease, Alzheimer's, breast and prostate cancer and age-related eye diseases like cataract and macular degeneration.

-Avocado oil is very stable due to its much higher smoking point as compared to soya, canola, corn or olive oil.
+Avocado oil is very stable due to its much higher smoking point as compared to soy, canola, corn or olive oil.
 This is the reason it is also preferred for cooking.